zyecs/zyecs.github.io/_pages/about.md

 I obtained my Ph.D. and Master's degrees from The University of New South Wales, feeling fortunate to be supervised by Prof. [Lina Yao](https://www.linayao.com), where I studied uncertainty-aware and sample-efficient human-centric perceptation and understanding with limited well-annotated data.
 Our research outcomes spanned multiple real-world application, such as Recommender Systems, Brain-Computer Interface, and Human Movement Predictions.
-I did my Bachelor's studies at Southwest Jiaotong University.
+I did my undergraduate study at Southwest Jiaotong University.